MicrosoftDocs/azure-docs/articles/data-factory/monitor-visually.md

 # Visually monitor Azure Data Factory

-Once you've created created and published a pipeline in Azure Data Factory, you can associate it with a trigger or manually kick off an ad hoc run.
-You can monitor all of your pipeline runs natively in the Azure Data Factory user experience without writing a singling line of code.
+Once you've created and published a pipeline in Azure Data Factory, you can associate it with a trigger or manually kick off an ad hoc run.
+You can monitor all of your pipeline runs natively in the Azure Data Factory user experience.
 To open the monitoring experience, select the **Monitor & Manage** tile in the data factory blade of the [Azure portal](https://portal.azure.com/).
 If you're already in the ADF UX, click on the **Monitor** icon on the left sidebar.

 All data factory runs are displayed in the browser's local time zone.
 If you change the time zone, all the date/time fields snap to the one that you selected.